-BoBL provides educational resources to help customers understand online banking security best 0.50 practices.
-BoBL provides helpful resources and information on the usage of its digital banking platform to educate users about how to use it.
+BoBL provides educational resources to help customers understand online banking security best practices.
+0.50 BoBL provides helpful resources and information on the usage of its digital banking platform to educate users about how to use it.
 0.74 I know how to create strong and secure passwords for my BoBL digital banking account using the 0.71 Digital features available.
 Financial I am aware of the steps I can take to protect myself Literacy from fraud and scams while using BoBL's digital 0.69 (DFL) banking platform.
-I can easily locate the features I need on BoBL's 0.67 digital platform (mobile app or website).
-0.07 I am fully aware of the digital banking platform of 0.58 BoBL.
-I feel confident in my ability to securely access my 0.53 BoBL's digital banking account .
-Learning how to use BoBL digital banking is easy for 0.96 Perceive me. d Ease of It is easy for me to become skillful at using BoBL 0.91 Use (PE) digital banking platforms.
-I can easily learn about the new features available on 0.88 BoBL's digital banking platform.
+I can easily locate the features I need on BoBL's digital platform (mobile app or website).
+0.67 I am fully aware of the digital banking platform of BoBL.
+0.58 I feel confident in my ability to securely access my BoBL's digital banking account 0.53 Learning how to use BoBL digital banking is easy for 0.96 Perceive me. d Ease of It is easy for me to become skillful at using BoBL 0.91 Use (PE) digital banking platforms.
+0.01 I can easily learn about the new features available on 0.88 BoBL's digital banking platform.

-The instructions provided by the BoBL's digital platform while operating are clear and understandable.
-0.74 Navigating and using BoBL's digital platform (mobile app or website) is easy.
-0.74 BoBL's digital banking services are quicker when compared to traditional methods.
-0.74 Transacti Digital banking saves time as it is available 24x7 0.69 on Speed and Time BoBL's digital banking enables me to save time as there is no need to visit the bank's branch personally.
-0.69 Saving (TS) Within a few minutes, even high-value transfers can be made using BoBL's digital banking platform.
-The speed of transactions meets my expectations when using BoBL's digital banking platforms.
-0.62 Compared to traditional banking practices, I find BoBL's digital banking more useful and convenient for checking my account balances 0.89 Perceive d There is no need for me to carry a large amount of cash with BoBL's digital banking platform.
-0.84 Usefulne ss (PU) I find BoBL's digital banking more convenient for transferring funds between accounts.
-0.66 Using Mobile banking increases my chances of achieving tasks that are important to me more quickly.
-0.65 banking platform to be secured from scams and fraudulent practices and it also covers the digital trust of the respondents.
-Among several factors that influence customers' decision to adopt digital banking platforms, studies conducted by Nwaiwu et al. (2020) have shown that the perception users attached to "security" and "trust " have a significant influence on their willingness to adopt digital banking platforms.
-Thus, the positive perception of the BoBL customers in all these variables represents the adoption of the BoBL's digital banking platform.
+The instructions provided by the BoBL's digital platform while operating are clear and 0.74 understandable.
+Navigating and using BoBL's digital platform (mobile 0.74 app or website) is easy.
+0.74 BoBL's digital banking services are quicker when 0.74 compared to traditional methods.
+Transacti Digital banking saves time as it is available 24x7 0.69 on Speed BoBL's digital banking enables me to save time as 0.69 and Time there is no need to visit the bank's branch personally.
+0.00 Saving Within a few minutes, even high-value transfers can 0.68 (TS) be made using BoBL's digital banking platform.
+The speed of transactions meets my expectations 0.62 when using BoBL's digital banking platforms.
+0.02 Compared to traditional banking practices, I find BoBL's digital banking more useful and convenient 0.89 for checking my account balances Perceive There is no need for me to carry a large amount of 0.04 d cash with BoBL's digital banking platform.
+0.84 form.
+Usefulne I find BoBL's digital banking more convenient for 0.66 ss (PU) transferring funds between accounts.
+0.00 Using Mobile banking increases my chances of achieving tasks that are important to me more 0.65 quickly.